9 things that annoy voice over casting directors

 1. We start with something that makes every self-respecting casting director's hair stand on end: someone who claims to be able to do everything.
 Let's be clear: they do exist, but statistically, they're not you.
 Or me.
 Don't think you can make a casting director believe anything.
 He listens to demos every day and has a pretty good ear.
 Playing him for a fool isn't the best approach, and you'll be wasting his time, which is very precious to him.
 And that makes him angry.
 REALLY angry.
 The result?
 You're on his red list, the one that says: amateur, never cast.

-2. When a casting asks for a female voice aged 40-45, and you're a man, why, oh why, do you think it's a good idea to send an email to the casting director saying that you know you're not right for the casting but that you'd still like to be considered because blah, blah, blah?
+2. When a casting call asks for a female voice aged 40-45, and you're a man, why, oh WHY, do you think it's a good idea to send an email to the casting director saying that you know you're not right for the job but that you'd still like to be considered because blah, blah, blah?
 It's spam, it makes you want to be slapped in the face and if you think the casting director will remember you because of your email... you're right: he will remember you.
 We never forget the people who waste our time and who don't understand the workings of what is supposed to be their job.

 3. Nothing says 'great professional' like someone who contacts the client directly, bypassing the casting director.
 Yes, that's sarcasm.
 If you do that, you have the ethics of an old-lady purse snatcher, and the intelligence of a slug.
 I apologise to old-lady purse snatchers and slugs for that unfair comparison.